 Eucharist is the Greek word for giving thanks.
 When we gather to celebrate the Eucharist, we give thanks for all that God has done and continues to do for us through the death and resurrection of Jesus.
 In the Eucharist the crucified and risen Jesus – the complete divine Son of God – reaches down to us and lifts us up to join him in offering ourselves to God the Father.
 It is a complete offering of ‘self’ into God’s hands, an encounter with the Divine that is the summit and source of our lives as Christians.

 Here at Holy Name, Mass is celebrated principally on Sunday (the Day of the Lord) and also during the week as well (see the Mass schedule on the Home page).

 First Holy Communion

-Parents are the first educators of children in the Catholic faith.
+Parents are the first and most important educators of children in the Catholic faith.